acdh-oeaw/VELD_spec/README.md

 is manifested as an atomic git repository. **Data velds** are data repositories, **code velds** are software repositories able to consume and produce data velds, and **chain velds** are the aggregations of data and code velds.
-Execution of code velds within chain velds is implemented with docker compose, and aggregations of data velds with code velds into chain velds is done with git submodules.
+Execution of code velds within chain velds is implemented with docker compose, and aggregations of data velds with code velds into chain velds is done with [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 Each of these objects is described with respective veld yaml files adhering to the schema described below.

+Note that in order to understand the VELD design, a basic understanding of docker compose is required.

 ### data veld